top of page

 Before, good bones, old discarded look

-Not the crashing power of the ocean waves, but the silent peace of a lake.
-When the lake is still, it mirrors everything around it.
-The trees.
-The sky.
-The shimmer of the sunlight.
-Sometimes it's so quiet, so deep green, it almost looks like glass.
-And then a single fish leaps, sending ripples outward into Infinity.
+That's when I started to think about water—not the crashing power of ocean waves, but the serene stillness of a lake.
+When still, a lake mirrors everything around it: the trees, the sky, and the sunlight's shimmer.
+Sometimes, it looks so quiet and deep green, it resembles glass.
+Every now and then, a single fish leaps, sending ripples outward into infinity.

 Cowen Lake, Wilmington, Ohio